emtee40/droid-reverse-engineering/README.md

 ## License
-*These tools do not belong to me.*
+*These tools do not belong to me.
+To get more information, you can read README page of each tool.*